Monday had arrived.

 Needless to say, if every Monday involves a Soufflé au Fromage avec Herbes, I have no doubt Mondays would quickly become one of my favorite days of the week. 😉

-Below is the full recipe.
+Below is the full recipe and in 2022 this recipe was included in Season 5 of The Simply Luxurious Kitchen cooking show sharing a video of this delicious dish coming together in my own kitchen at Le Papillon.
+I have included that below as well.
 Pair with a simple green salad topped with a homemade vinaigrette (my favorite go-to includes the following ingredients: 3-1 – EVOO and balsamic vinegar, then a smidge of Dijon mustard and two twists of freshly ground black pepper), a glass of your favorite crisp, cool drink (I chose Prosecco as I had an extra bottle left over from a gathering last week), and sit down to savor many delicious moments.
 I do hope you enjoy.
 Bonne journée!

 Soufflé Au Fromage avec Herbes (Cheese Souffle)